malmiDEV/Suco/README.md

 It's mean language contain only few basic features like pointers, function, variables, loops, if else swtich-case statements and etc.

-But it will change when i implement my own binary format, linker in malmiOS.
+But it will change when i implement my own binary format and linker in malmiOS.